The Benefit of Experience

 Scope: Canvass was retained by a major international agricultural supplies company to conduct nationwide reputational research on the attitudes of key opinion-leaders towards the company and its products.

-Methodology: Canvass identified opinion-leaders in the field among high-profile current affairs broadcasters, trade press, industry representative bodies and competitors and conducted in depth interviews covering all aspects of the company’s operations in Australia.
+Methodology: Canvass identified opinion-leaders in the field among high-profile current affairs broadcasters, trade press, industry representative bodies and competitors and conducted in depth interviews covering all aspects of the company’s operations.

 Outcome: Canvass’ findings led to an implementation workshop with the company in which gap analysis was conducted and public affairs and media strategies were developed, drawing key messages from the research that resonated with stakeholders.